 Finally, the day came when they were in college and my loneliness and unproductive life glared at me.
 I took off.
 Between leaving India and reaching the circus in the US there were several stops.
 Kind of like shopping for the perfect dress.
 Several shops, several trials, and finally you find the perfect fit.

 What I want you to know is that when I left I had no destination.

 Brave say others.

 Oh well!
-That’s who she is … say some others.
+That’s who she is- say some others.

 I am an ordinary woman born in a conservative family.
 I was raised to believe a long list of what I can do and cannot do.
-The cannot do list was way longer than the do list as family and society all felt they had to have a say in my life.
+The can-not-do list was way longer than the do list as family and society all felt they had to have a say in my life.
 But here is how it finally panned out.

 I worked as an on-location teacher for a circus in the US.
 Yes, that’s right!
 CIRCUS.
 I traveled with the circus all over the US.
 Visited 48/50 states.
-Hawaii and Alaska were not included in the tour as it could not be reached by train.
+Hawaii and Alaska were not included in the tour as they could not be reached by train.

 Yes!
 You heard it!
 I lived on a train.
 I had an independent room with an attached bathroom.
 A total area of about 7*12.
 Don’t raise your eyebrow, 8 years taught me that was all one needed to live comfortably and maybe even have 2 cats as pets.
 My neighbor could be an elephant or a lion, a clown, or an acrobat.
 There were people from 27 different nationalities.
 We all lived together, worked together, and traveled together.
 I’m talking about 300 people.
-That’s where I learned to give up my biases, prejudices and be able to sing “We are the world” with conviction.
+That’s where I learned to give up my biases, and prejudices and be able to sing “We are the world” with conviction.